Myrica cerifera: Description

-In nature, it ranges from Central America, northward into the southeastern and south-central United States.
+In nature, it ranges from Central America, northward into the southeastern United States.
 Wax Myrtle can be successfully cultivated as far north as the New York City area and southern Ohio Valley.
 It also grows in Bermuda and the Caribbean.
 In terms of succession, M. cerifera is often one of the first plants to colonize an area.

 M. cerifera is an evergreen.
 The glandular leaves are long, have a leathery texture and serrated edges, and contain aromatic compounds.
 The plant is dioecious, with male and female flowers borne in catkins on separate plants.
 Male flowers have three or four stamens, and are surrounded by short bracts.
 The female flowers develop into fruit, which are globular and surrounded by a natural wax-like coating.
 The species flowers from late winter to spring, and bear fruit in late summer or fall.
-No endosperm is present on the seeds.
+No endosperm is present in the seeds.
 M. cerifera can also reproduce clonally through runners.

 This species occurs in two forms, but there is no clear dividing line between them, many intermediate forms occurring.
 Specimens in drier and sandier areas are shrub-like, have rhizomes and smaller leaves.
 Those growing in damper situations with richer soil are more tree-like with bigger leaves.